RyanThomasTech/dayjob-automations/README.md

-#Dayjob automations
+# Dayjob automations
 Storage for some scripts I use to automate some things in my day job(s), whatever they may be.
+Scrubbed for proprietary data.